 o URL/website query

-3. Consider the following aspects while giving ratings to result blocks: user location, for local intent queries far away results are useless or slightly relevant.
+5. Consider the following aspects while giving ratings to result blocks: user location, for local intent queries far away results are useless or slightly relevant.
 This aspect is very important for the following types of queries: tire shops near me, where to eat near me, Walmart near me, etc. When you get a task with this type of query do use in built map for researching user location/view port and results.

 6. Think of dominant, possible common, and minor interpretations for the query and take this aspect into account while giving ratings to a result block.
 Minor interpretation results should get a low usefulness (Needs Met) rating.

-7. Take into account how well the web page/website is optimized for mobile users.
+8. Take into account how well the web page/website is optimized for mobile users.

-8. Once you have analyzed and considered all listed above aspects, you should give a rating to result blocks one by one.
+9. Once you have analyzed and considered all listed above aspects, you should give a rating to result blocks one by one.

 To make sure you do not miss anything before proceeding with part 3, follow pre-exam instructions to pass this part.
 There will be a link to a video.
 Watch it and follow the instructions.

-Note: In part 3 of the exam (Needs Met), most of results blocks have Needs Met and E-A-T (previously PQ) sliders.
-Main focus should be on providing correct Needs Met rating, which in some cases might be affected by E-T-A (PQ) rating when it comes to YMYL queries and results.
-Leapforce/Google re-named PQ to E-T-A in part 3 to make it clear that the most important aspects in PQ are expertise, trustworthiness and authority.
+Note: In part 3 of the exam (Needs Met), most of the results blocks have Needs Met and E-A-T (previously PQ) sliders.
+The main focus should be on providing correct Needs Met rating, which in some cases might be affected by E-T-A (PQ) rating when it comes to YMYL queries and results.
+Leapforce/Google re-named PQ to E-T-A in part 3 to make it clear that the most important aspects in PQ are expertise, trustworthiness, and authority.
 In general it is similar to PQ concept.
 While giving E-T-A rating you should evaluate MC under these 3 criteria.
 In most cases you may do it fast at a first glance approach, but be sure to provide good evaluation for E-T-A when you have YMYL query.

 Note: If the user location map does not show user location correctly, and you have a blank page, hit the black arrow button.
 The task will be closed, but you will see “Incomplete tasks” on the evaluation platform.
-Click continue and come back to your task with the updated user location field.
+Click to continue and come back to your task with the updated user location field.
 Remember that it is very important to take into account the user location while giving ratings to block results.
 Also keep in mind that there is no need to finish the task in one sitting.
 You can take a break if you need to.

 Once you complete 7 tasks you will get this message: